Juvenile Crimes Attorney - Juvenile Lawyer

 Can a child receive capital punishment for a crime committed as juvenile?

-Roper v.
-Simmons, 543 U.S. 551 (2005), the United States Supreme Court was a decision in which the held that it is unconstitutional to impose capital punishment for crimes committed while under the age of 18.
+The United States Supreme Court in the case of Roper v.
+Simmons, 543 U.S. 551 (2005), stated that it is unconstitutional to impose capital punishment for crimes committed while under the age of 18.

 The Courts 5-4 decision overruled the Court's prior ruling upholding such sentences on offenders above or at the age of 16, in Stanford v.
 Kentucky, 492 U.S. 361 (1989), overturning statutes in 25 states that had the penalty set lower.